readium/ts-toolkit/navigator/docs/audio/CustomizingListeners.md

 - `ended`: fires when an audio track finishes playing
 - `play`: fires when audio playback starts or resumes
 - `pause`: fires when audio playback is paused
-- `metadataLoaded`: fires when audio metadata (including duration) has loaded
+- `metadataLoaded`: fires when audio metadata has loaded, including duration, text tracks, and loading state
 - `stalled`: fires when the audio player stalls (buffering stopped)
 - `seeking`: fires when the audio player starts or finishes seeking
 - `seekable`: fires as media data is downloaded, with the current seekable `TimeRanges`
 - `contextMenu`: fires when a right-click context menu is blocked (requires `contentProtection.disableContextMenu`).
 See [Content Protection](./ContentProtection.md).
 - `contentProtection`: fires when a content protection event occurs (automation detected, dev tools opened, drag/drop blocked, etc.).
 See [Content Protection](./ContentProtection.md).
 - `peripheral`: fires when a configured keyboard peripheral shortcut is triggered.
 See [Keyboard Peripherals](./KeyboardPeripherals.md).
+- `remotePlaybackStateChanged`: fires when the Remote Playback connection state changes (optional).
+See [Remote Playback](./RemotePlayback.md).

-All listeners except `timelineItemChanged` are required.
+All listeners except `timelineItemChanged` and `remotePlaybackStateChanged` are required.
 Your listeners object must implement every required callback:

 ```js
 const listeners: AudioNavigatorListeners = {